samraHanif0340/samraHanif0340.github.io/_portfolio/functional_programming_in_scala_specialization.md

 * In-class exercises - codes (.scala and .sc worksheets)
 * Projects - codes (.scala and .sc worksheets)

+All the handouts and exercises of the course are also made available at [EPFL's Alaska website](http://alaska.epfl.ch/~dockermoocs/)

 <!--
 ### Verified Certificate